 ISL 8.9 Valve & Jake Brake Adjustment: Specs & Tools

-Need the correct valve clearances for my 2004 Cummins ISL 8.9 engine.
+The 2004 Cummins ISL 8.9 in my rig is 20 years old and starting to run rough — time for valve adjustments or a full rebuild?
 What are the intake and exhaust valve specs?
 I want to confirm the clearance measurements and also need the tool number to adjust the jake brake.
 Can anyone help me verify the correct specifications before I start this job?

 Quick Answer